WOOF UNIVERSITY, LLC

 Set up training sessions to teach your dog what to do instead of jumping.

-Examples are Sit for Petting, Stand for Petting, Grab a toy and shake it.
-To be most effective, training should be done a LOT in the beginning.
+Examples are Sit for Petting, Stand for Petting, and Grab a toy.
+To be most effective, train a LOT in the beginning.
 If it's sprinkled here and there and only during real-life situations, it isn't likely to be effective at stopping the jumping habit.
 Have friends over for pizza and practice polite greetings over and over and over until your dog gets it.

 Use a barrier with really intense jumpers.

 These guys usually have a lot of nervous energy.
-They benefit most from being told exactly what to do and when.
+These dogs benefit most from being told exactly what to do and when.
 Spend a lot of time teaching them polite greetings and reward them generously for it.